ficusjs/ficusjs/site/app/src/docs/components.md

 ## Rendering

-When the `render` function has been called, the result will be passed to the `renderer` function for updating the DOM.
-This is handled within the component lifecycle.
+A `renderer` function **must** be provided when creating a new component.
+This allows any renderer to be plugged into a component.

-There are a number of renderers available and can be added to suit your requirements.
+There are a number of renderers available and can be added to suit your needs.
 The following renderers have been tested with FicusJS:

 - [lit-html](https://www.npmjs.com/package/lit-html)
 - [uhtml](https://www.npmjs.com/package/uhtml)
 - [htm and Preact](https://www.npmjs.com/package/htm)
+- `document.createElement`

+When the `render` function has been called, the result will be passed to the `renderer` function for updating the DOM.
+This is handled within the component lifecycle.

 ### Renderer function